Icenium/icenium-cli/README.md

 To list the available sample apps, run `appbuilder sample`.

-The Telerik AppBuilder CLI creates a new subdirectory in the current directory, clones the sample inside it and preserves the existing project configuration of the sample app.
+The AppBuilder CLI creates a new subdirectory in the current directory, clones the sample inside it and preserves the existing project configuration of the sample app.

 **Create new project with Screen Builder**